-An essential Google ranking factor is the website speed.
-If you have ever run your website through Google PageSpeed Insights, maybe you have seen that you need to eliminate render-blocking resources, to make your website faster.
-In today’s article, we form Howtohosting.guide will show you how to eliminate render-blocking resources and speed up your website.
+An essential Google ranking factor is the loading speed.
+If you check it through Google PageSpeed Insights, maybe you have seen that you need to eliminate render-blocking resources.
+In today’s article, we from Howtohosting.guide will show you how to eliminate render-blocking resources and speed up your website.

 Eliminate Render-Blocking Resources – Meaning

-Have in mind that not all the CSS and JS files are render-blocking.
+Have in mind that not all resources of this type are render-blocking.

 How to Test Your Website for Render-Blocking Resources

-To test if you have render-blocking resources go to Google PageSpeed Insights and copy the URL of your wbesite.
-When you see the results locate to the Opportunities section, there will be listed if your website need to elimnate them.
+To test if you have render-blocking resources go to Google PageSpeed Insights and copy the URL.
+When you see the results locate to the Opportunities section, there will be listed if you need to remove them.

 How to Eliminate Render-Blocking Resources?